Germany news: Boateng, Hummels & Muller all axed as Low makes incredible announcement | Goal.com

 The three starred as Germany won the World Cup for the first time in 24 years in Brazil in 2014.

-The manager said that, in spite of their service, 2019 would be "a new start for the German national football team," with the Bayern Munich trio's international careers now appearing to be over.
+But Low has confirmed that, in spite of their service, the Bayern Munich trio would not be considered for selection, with their international careers now appearing to be over.

-"They have spent countless years for Germany and the national team," Low told Bild.
-"I thank Mats, Jerome and Thomas for the many successful, extraordinary and unique years together.
+"2019 is the year of the new start for the German national football team," Low told Bild.
+"We want to continue the upheaval that we initiated at the end of last year.

 They were beaten by hosts France in the semi-final of Euro 2016 before being stung with a group-stage elimination at the World Cup in Russia, losing to Mexico and South Korea to finish bottom of their group.